A Farmgirl's Kitchen®

 Get your grills ready this summer for the most delicious steak ever!
 This is the marinade for steak!
 It’s simple and so delicious.
 And who doesn’t love grilled steak?!

-I usually serve grilled steak with simple pan potatoes, green beans and Homemade Strawberry Lemonade.
+I usually serve grilled steak with simple pan fried potatoes, green beans and Strawberry Lemonade.
 We picked green and yellow wax beans out of our garden to pair with this yummy steak!

 Vegetable garden with corn, heirloom tomatoes, cucumbers, and green beans.

 And while you’re firing up the grill, check out these great grilling recipes too!
-Sweet Chili Chicken Marinade, Best Chicken Marinade, Blood Orange Chicken, Strip Steak Marinade, and Grilled Wild Salmon.
+Sweet Chili Chicken Marinade, Best Chicken Marinade, Blood Orange Chicken, Strip Steak Marinade, and Grilled Salmon on cedar plank.
 Do you plant a vegetable garden each season?
 I love to have fresh corn, heirloom tomatoes, green and yellow wax beans, pickling cucumbers, and fresh herbs.
 Read all about my Victory Garden.

 vegetable garden with fence surrounding it